inBeat/inbeat-website/content/top-influencers/tiktok/athletes/canada/_index.md

 ---
-title: Top 10 Athletes TikTok Influencers In Canada In 2023
+title: Top 10 Athletes TikTok Influencers In Canada In 2024
 description: >-
-  Find top athletes TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #athlete #fitness #workout.
+  Find top athletes TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #athlete #fitness #motivation.
 platform: TikTok
-hits: 71
+hits: 70
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 71 TikTok influencers like this in Canada for you to pitch.
+text_bottom: inBeat holds 70 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "jorden_hall"
     fullname: >-